All Episodes

 He pauses because he's unsure of himself, and the band, for whatever reason, starts playing.

-So he starts, and he continues to give the toast while the band is playing God Save the Queen.
+So he starts and he continues to give the toast while the band is playing God Save the Queen.

 He finally figures out he should stop that.

-It's it's totally botched.
+It's totally botched.

 Ladies and gentlemen, please stand with me and raise your glasses as I propose a toast.

-That point he gave up.
+At that point, he gave up.

-And the Queen's looking dumbfounded, not looking at him.
+Yeah, the Queen's looking dumbfounded, not looking at him.

 He's offering her the glass.